-Bharat had been the land whose soil has given birth to magnificent personalities, who fought all atrocities and still retain there calm and wisdom.
-They rose from the realm of ordinary human being, served as the saviour of dharma and enlightened the whole world with their knowledge and wisdom.
+Bharat bhoomi (India) has been the land of warriors.
+Also, she has given birth to some of the most magnificent personalities in the world, who fought all atrocities and still retain there calm and wisdom.
+They rose from the realm of ordinary human being, served as the saviour of dharma and enlightened the whole world with their spiritual knowledge and wisdom.

 Mahaveer Janma Kalyanak is one of the most important religious festivals for Jains.
 It celebrates the birth of Mahaveer.
 According to Jainism, 24 Tirthankaras have appeared on earth, who shaped Jainism.
 Mahavira was the twenty-fourth Tirthankara who revived and spread Jainism.
 According to Jain philosophy, all Tirthankaras were born as human beings but they have attained a state of perfection or enlightenment through meditation and self-realization (keval-jnana).

 The word ‘Jain” roots from The word ‘Jina’, means Conqueror or Victor.
 The word ‘Jain’ means The follower of Conquerors.
 This, ‘Jainism’ means The Religion of Conquerors.
 Tirthankaras are also known as Arihants or Jinas.

 Mahavira was born into the royal Kshatriya family of King Siddhartha and Queen Trishala of the Ikshvaku dynasty, which is the the dynasty of Lord Rama too.
 According to the Jain texts, Mahaveer was born on the thirteenth day of the bright half of the moon in the month of Chaitra in the year 599 BCE.
 According to Gregorian calendar, Vardhamana was born during the month of March-April, which is when Mahaveer Jayanti is celebrated today.